 POLITICS AND PUREBREDS

-History shows Presidents prefer purebred dogs but Animal Rights will destroy us unless we choose our leaders wisely in the 2016 election.
+History shows Presidents prefer purebred dogs but Animal Rights will destroy us unless we choose our leaders wisely in the mid-term elections.

 Col. Sam Harper, Dogsport Reconnaissance

 Fancy purebred or purpose-bred hunting, herding, protection, or stock dog, the future of dog ownership is dark unless we understand our past and can see where we’re headed.

 Not to be melodramatic (my daughter’s favorite word this week) but after WWII took nearly half a million American lives, U.S. Military weaponry became so advanced that fewer than 100,000 soldiers were killed in the Persian Gulf War.
 Ten times more were wounded so what I’m saying is that a lot of us gave lives and limbs to protect your political freedom.

 That includes your right to own the breed of your choice in whatever state you choose to live but I can see that ain’t happening.
 Today’s weapon is Legislation and ironically, it is the most deadly to our democracy.
 Me and my buddies are beginning to “get it” on this Animal Rights crap.
 We fought for freedom from oppression by other governments only to confront it right here at home.

 A look at Presidential pets reveals a lot!
 I get that we’re a long way from Abraham Lincoln and George Washington and most of today’s politicians are a little fuzzy on the Constitution but I know a little something about military leaders.

 You’ve probably seen it before but this Life Magazine photo of Willie… waiting to be shipped home with General George Patton’s belongings, says something about bravery.